Maiti Nepal and its founder Anuradha Koirala fight against the slave trade in girls from Nepal, who are trafficked to brothels in India.

 Maiti prevents poor girls from being lured to brothels by educating and informing them.
-Maiti takes care of and supports girls who have been held in brothels in India, and has a special hospital for girls who have been infected with HIV.
-Some of these girls have become Maiti border guards, who stop human traffickers when they try to bring girls to India.
+They take care of and support girls who have been held in brothels in India, and run a clinic for girls who have been infected with HIV.
+Some of the girls have become Maiti border guards, who stop human traffickers when they try to bring girls abroad.
+In 2002, Maiti Nepal and its founder Anuradha Koirala received The World's Children's Prize for its long and dangerous fight against the traffickers

 Text: Sofia Klemming Photos: Tora Mårtens